hapostgres/pg_auto_failover/docs/ref/reference.rst

-     When the forward DNS lookup response in step 3. is an IP address found in one of our local network interfaces, then `pg_autoctl` uses the hostname found in step 2. as the default `--nodename`.
+     When the forward DNS lookup response in step 3. is an IP address found in one of our local network interfaces, then `pg_autoctl` uses the hostname found in step 2. as the default `--hostname`.
 Otherwise it uses the IP address found in step 1.

-     You may use the `--nodename` command line option to bypass the whole DNS lookup based process and force the local node name to a fixed value.
+     You may use the `--hostname` command line option to bypass the whole DNS lookup based process and force the local node name to a fixed value.